Section Hub

 At least two, ideally three.
 Speaking with two or three quick sale companies (and additionally an estate agent and an auction house if those routes are realistic) gives you a benchmark for the genuine market value of a quick sale.
 The spread between offers can be material, and the act of comparing also reveals which companies are direct buyers and which are brokers.
 The cost of indicative offers is zero, and they do not commit you to a route.

 Verify the buyer at Companies House, request proof of funds for the specific purchase, check independent reviews, confirm membership of a redress scheme, instruct your own solicitor, and compare against at least one other offer.
 Refuse exclusivity agreements before solicitor involvement; the first formal document you sign should typically be the contract for sale itself.
-If any of these steps is pushed back on by the buyer, treat the pushback itself as informative.
+If any of these steps is pushed back on by the buyer, treat the pushback itself as a meaningful signal about who you are dealing with.

 Want a Cash Offer to Compare?